cmaureir/cpython_tutorial/tutorial/excercises/10_rewrite_python_functionality.md

 write the content of the module.

-Rust has a module you can use called `walkdir::WalkDir` for you to consider the recursive case, and also the `std::fs` for the non recursive case.
+Rust has a module you can use called `walkdir::WalkDir` for you to consider the recursive case, and also the `std::fs` for the non-recursive case.

 The logic of the function is that depending on the value of the `recursive` variable, you will use one or the other.

 Remember that you can create a list by doing:

 ```rust
 let list: &PyList = PyList::empty(...);
 ```

 and you can use the `.append` method on it.

-The final code including the used modules, the function and the module initialization is shown bellow:
+The final code including the used modules, the function, and the module initialization is shown below:

 ```rust